Michilis/cashu-redeem-api/README.md

 # Cashu Redeem API 🪙⚡

-A production-grade API for redeeming Cashu tokens (ecash) to Lightning addresses using the cashu-ts library and LNURLp protocol.
+API for redeeming Cashu tokens (ecash) to Lightning addresses using the cashu-ts library and LNURLp protocol.

 ## 🚀 Features